 When the wind hits the mountains, it speeds up as it flows over mountain tops.
 This can create numerous microclimates, depending on the geography of the terrain, which can have very different weather despite being relatively close together.
 For example, if the wind hits a mountain’s east side, it’s not unusual for the valley on its west side to receive substantial snowfall.
 Moisture carried by the wind hits the mountain and cools as it’s deflected upwards.
-This results in snowfall on the opposite side and potential avalanche conditions, if the valley’s sides have a slope angle between 30 and 45 degrees.
+This results in snowfall on the opposite side and potential avalanche conditions if the valley’s sides have a slope angle between 30 and 45 degrees.

 High Elevations are Colder

 For every thousand feet of elevation you climb, the temperature drops 3 to 5 degrees.
-Called the atmospheric lapse effect, this not only has temperature consequences, but can also explain why the weather on top of mountains differs from valleys and lower elevations.
+Called the atmospheric lapse effect, this not only has temperature consequences but can also explain why the weather on top of mountains differs from valleys and lower elevations.
 It also explains why the risk of frostbite and exposure increases at higher elevations when coupled with increasing wind speeds.

 The wind blows across most mountain ranges in a consistent direction: for example, from west to east or east to west.
 Significant changes in wind direction are often an indication of a significant change in the weather pattern.
-In winter, this can often mean increased precipitation if the wind passes over a major body of water, or extreme cold, if it comes from the north.
+In winter, this can often mean increased precipitation if the wind passes over a major body of water, or extreme cold if it comes from the north.

 Fronts Bring Bad Weather

-Fronts – both cold fronts and warm fronts – define the dividing line between two air masses, one of which pushes the other out so its way.
+Fronts – both cold fronts and warm fronts – define the dividing line between two air masses, one of which pushes the other out so the way.
 When fronts collide there is a change in the weather pattern, usually with bad weather, high winds, and a change in weather direction.
 Here’s what the interaction between these two types of fronts looks like on the ground.

 Warm fronts, associated with areas of high pressure, affect local conditions gradually and often provide observable clues, such as wispy clouds, 24 hours before their arrival.
-Cold fronts associated with areas of low pressure move in much more rapidly, as fast as 35 mph, and causes rapid dramatic storms, followed by cooler and clearer weather.
+Cold fronts associated with areas of low pressure move in much more rapidly, as fast as 35 mph, and cause rapid dramatic storms, followed by cooler and clearer weather.
 Knowing which is headed your way and when they will arrive can help you decide where you want to be when they make their influence on the weather felt.

 There are a lot of information sources you can tap into for weather information and forecasts, but nothing trumps local knowledge of a mountain region’s weather patterns.
 That’s why it always makes sense to hike with a guide or experienced local who is familiar with the local weather patterns and can double-check your assumptions.
 Many mountain areas also have local weather and avalanche forecasters that can help you determine what conditions will be like in the mountains and wilderness areas.
 It’s important to find out about these and track them for a few weeks before any major expedition, so you can anticipate bad weather patterns ahead of time and change your plans to avoid them.
-Observing weather trends is the most important part of good forecasting, because it lets you observe the formation and development of bad weather systems as they develop and provides a context to assess the conditions that will be present during your trip.
+Observing weather trends is the most important part of good forecasting because it lets you observe the formation and development of bad weather systems as they develop and provides a context to assess the conditions that will be present during your trip.

 If you hike in the United States, NOAA (weather.gov) publishes detailed forecasts and instrument readings for free, along with several very useful graphical tools for displaying the information.
-This same information reformatted and dumbed down by many commercial websites, which is why I prefer to get it directly from NOAA instead.
+This same information is reformatted and dumbed down by many commercial websites, which is why I prefer to get it directly from NOAA instead.

 The 48 hour Key Metric Forecast is also very useful for trend analysis.
-This is a sub-report in the lower right hand corner of NOAA’s 7 day forecast report and one of the most useful forecasts you can find for predicting key weather metrics 48 hours into the future.
-The report is based on the location of the current point forecast and let’s you browse multiple variables including wind speed, gust speed, temperature, dewpoint, sky cover, thunder, and precipitation forecasts.
+This is a sub-report in the lower right-hand corner of NOAA’s 7-day forecast report and one of the most useful forecasts you can find for predicting key weather metrics 48 hours into the future.
+The report is based on the location of the current point forecast and lets you browse multiple variables including wind speed, gust speed, temperature, dewpoint, sky cover, thunder, and precipitation forecasts.
 I have found this report useful for forecasting when winds will increase or decrease above-treeline.

-That’s a brief introduction to winter weather forecasting for winter hiking, mountaineering, backcountry skiing and other winter pursuits.
+That’s a brief introduction to winter weather forecasting for winter hiking, mountaineering, backcountry skiing, and other winter pursuits.
 The best way to learn how to forecast local winter weather patterns is to find a friend who knows how to do it and can show you the ropes.
 It is an important skill for winter recreation, especially if you’re after Type II routes that require a greater deal of self-sufficiency.